-Well-care: Children ages birth up to age 21 should have regular, well-child/adolescent visits according to the health check periodicity schedule.
+Well-care: Children ages 20 and under should have regular, well-child/adolescent visits according to the health check periodicity schedule.
 This is covered by The Health Plan.

 Adults should also have an annual well-care visit.
 This is covered by The Health Plan.